philwc/dark-sky/README.md

 This package makes use of HTTP adapters to connect to the API.
 Two are included out of the box, a Guzzle adapter and a Simple adapter (using `file_get_contents`).
 If you have specialised connection needs, simply implement the `ClientAdapterInterface` and pass to the client factory.
+If a ClientAdapter is not specified, the package will make use of the `GuzzleAdapter` if [Guzzle](http://guzzlephp.org/) is available, falling back to the `SimpleAdapter` (using `file_get_contents`) if not.

 This package is also able to make use of a PSR-16 caching adapter to cache calls from the API.
 Simply pass a relevant cache service (see https://packagist.org/providers/psr/simple-cache-implementation)